abhisheknage/HTMLtoAnkiConverter/README.md

    node parseHTML.js html_file_to_Ankify.html
    ```

+## Running a Test Document

+For this program to work ensure that node is installed.
+Node can be installed from [here](https://nodejs.org/en/).

 For your convenience a `test.md` and a `test.html` file has been added, so that you can see what format the markdown and HTML file needs to be in.

 After downloading this respository, open terminal and run the following commands in the folder to install dependencies :